markquark125/Summer-MicroCredentials/README.md

 # Micro-Credential

-An accumulation of notes, exercise, projects from summer Microcredentials class
+An accumulation of notes, exercises, projects from summer Microcredentials 2022 class.
+It was an accelerated course.